rng-guy/NFSMWBartender/README.md

 # 1 - What does the "Basic" feature set do?

 The "Basic" feature set **lets you change** (per Heat level)
-* at which distance and how quickly you can get busted,
+* at what distance and how quickly you can get busted,
 * how long it takes to fill the "EVADE" bar and enter "COOLDOWN" mode,
 * at which time interval you gain passive bounty,
 * the maximum combo-bounty multiplier for destroying cops quickly,